SOAR: Regression-based LiDAR Relocalization for UAVs: Details

 \subsection{Parameter Settings}

-In this section, we provide detailed parameter settings for MAILS, as illustrated in Fig. \ref{sup_fig_1}.
+We provide detailed parameter settings for \method{}, as shown in Fig. \ref{sup_fig_1}.
 In the preprocessing stage, we set the voxel size to 0.3 m and the pooling kernel size of the downsampling layer to $k=2$.
 In the Feature Initialization module, we configure the feature dimension of the Softmax-free LoSWAtt module to 64, the number of attention heads to 2, and the sliding-window size to 8.
 Subsequently, we use three Feature Encoding modules (i.e., $M=3$) to further encode the features.
-For each module, we set the pooling kernel size to $k=2$, the number of LoSWAtt blocks to $N=[2, 2, 4]$, the feature dimensions to 128, 256, and 512, the numbers of attention heads to 4, 8, and 16, and the sliding-window sizes to 8, 8, and 16.
+For each module, we set the pooling kernel size to $k=2$.
+The numbers of LoSWAtt blocks are $N=[2,2,4]$, with feature dimensions of 128, 256, and 512.
+The corresponding numbers of attention heads are 4, 8, and 16, and the sliding-window sizes are 8, 8, and 16.
 Finally, we employ six MLP layers (i.e., $T=6$), each with 1024 units, to regress the output coordinates.
 Detailed procedures are provided in Algorithm \ref{alg:method}.
 For the final pose estimation, we apply RANSAC \cite{RANSAC} with an inlier threshold of 0.6 m.
 We use all point-wise correspondences and enforce geometric consistency through edge-length (0.9) and distance-based checks.
 The RANSAC procedure runs with a maximum of 100,000 iterations and a confidence of 0.999.
+During training, we use the Adam optimizer~\cite{add_19} with a learning rate of 0.002 and a batch size of 120.
+More details of the protocol can be found in appendix.